 Welcome.
 If you are reading this then you are probably seeking some support, and my belief is that counselling can offer you a uniqueness of relationship and space within which you can explore whatever troubles you.
 While it may seem scary to make that first approach the long term rewards can be life changing.
-I am an experienced counsellor registered with BACP and the NMC, adhering to the codes and ethical frameworks of each.
+I am an experienced counsellor registered with BACP , adhering to its codes and ethical frameworks.

 I fully understand that deciding to seek help in counselling can be a difficult step to take and the process can be challenging.
 With that in mind I aim to create a warm, honest yet empathic, non-judgemental counselling relationship, facilitating a space within which you can feel safe to explore your feelings, fears, personal difficulties or experiences and above all feel heard.

 I value the uniqueness of each individual and through therapy encourage you to seek and find your own truths and pathway to a more fulfilled way of being and living.
 My counselling base is strongly humanistic and relational, but I also work with unconscious process, together with the impact our past can have on us now, in our present.
 I incorporate an element of mindful awareness into my work.
 I also draw upon the existential concerns, namely death anxiety, isolation, freedom and meaninglessness as I believe that they can be at the very root of our deepest concerns.

 My private practice is in the Staple Hill / Downend area of Bristol.
 Should you decide to contact me we will have an initial meeting and decide together if counselling could be helpful.
 I offer both short and longer term work.

 Dip Humanistic & Intergrative Counselling with BCPC ( BACP accredited ) Reg MBACP

 Dip General Adult Nursing Reg NMC for 40 years, now retired.

 Research dissertation was on exploring Death Anxiety.

 My life's work has been with people in various scenarios and it is important to me that we make that connection with each other.